dimadesu/termux-nginx-rtmp/README.md

 There will be additional instructions below on how to use ffmpeg on Android in Termux to read RTMP stream and push to SRT ingest.

-It is also possible to transcode into HEVC.
+It is also possible to transcode into HEVC (needs more testing).

 Natually, it can read RTMP and push to RTMP ingest too.
+This can be usefull too for some cases detailed below.

 ## Prerequisites